Anti-DreamBooth: Protecting users from personalized text-to-image synthesis: Problem

 where $\mathcal{L}_{db}$ is defined in Eq. \ref{eq:Ldb} and $\mathcal{A}(\epsilon_{\theta^*}, \mathcal{X})$ is some personalization evaluation function that assesses the quality of images generated by the DreamBooth model $\epsilon_{\theta^*}$ and the identity correctness based on the reference image set $\mathcal{X}$.

 However, it is hard to define a unified evaluation function $\mathcal{A}$.
-A defense succeeds when the DreamBooth-generated images satisfy one of the criteria: (1) awful quality due to extreme noise, blur, distortion, or noticeable artifacts, (2) shifted content with none or unrecognizable human subjects, (3) mismatched subject identity.
-Even when we focus on the first criteria, there is no all-in-one image quality assessment metric.
+A defense succeeds when the DreamBooth-generated images satisfy one of the criteria: (1) awful quality due to extreme noise, blur, distortion, or noticeable artifacts, (2) none or unrecognizable human subjects, (3) mismatched subject identity.
+Even with the first criteria, there is no all-in-one image quality assessment metric.
 Instead, we can use simpler objective functions disrupting the DreamBooth training to achieve the same goal.

 We further divide the defense settings into categories, from easy to hard: convenient, adverse, and uncontrolled.